-- 1609: Founding the first successful British colony in the West Indies, at Bermuda.
+- 1609: Founding of the first successful British colony in the West Indies, at Bermuda.
 Much early British and Irish immigration was to the West Indies rather than North America proper (thus, e.g., the strong influence of Irish English on Jamaican and related dialects).

-- 1610: The first permanent, non-seasonal British settlement in what is now Canada was established in Newfoundland, though there was already a significant population of seasonal trappers and traders, and the French had has permanent settlements in Nova Scotia since 1605 and Quebec since 1608.
+- 1610: The first permanent, non-seasonal British settlement in what is now Canada was established in Newfoundland, though there was already a significant population of seasonal trappers and traders, and the French had permanent settlements in Nova Scotia since 1605 and Quebec since 1608.

 - 1622: By this year, there were 6,400 British males living on Ulster Plantation lands, of whom 3,700 were Scottish, with a further 4,000 Scottish men in Antrim and Down (about a total settler population in NI of 19,000).

 - 1630s: By this decade, about 20,000 British males lived on Ulster Plantation lands.
 Most of the Scots were from SW Scotland and the Borders counties.
 McCandlish/McCandless is not among the known names of families moved there during the Plantantion, but these records are woefully incomplete, recording only 422 names out of thousands.)